A Logic Programming Approach to Activity Recognition

-Regarding \immobile\ we had 9 TP, 8 FP and no FN.
-The recognition of \immobile\ would be much more accurate if there was a short-term behaviour for the motion of leaning towards the floor or a chair.
-Due to the absence of such a short-term behaviour, the recognition of \immobile\ is primarily based on how long a person is inactive.
-In the CAVIAR videos a person falling on the floor or resting in a chair stays inactive for at least 54 frames.
-Consequently LTBR recognises \immobile\ if, among other things, a person stays inactive for at least 54 frames (we require that a person stays inactive for a longer time period if she is located close to a shop to avoid FP when a person is staying inactive browsing a shop).
-There are situations, however, in which a person stays inactive for more than 54 frames and has not fallen on the floor or sat in a chair: people watching a fight, or just staying inactive waiting for someone.
+The most important reason for not achieving perfect Recall and Precision in the CAVIAR dataset concerns the limited dictionary of short-term activities and context variables with which the tracked activity is represented.
+The recognition of \immobile, for instance, would be much more accurate if there were a short-term activity for the motion of leaning towards the floor or a chair.
+In the absence of such an activity, the recognition of \immobile\ is primarily based on how long a person is inactive.
+In the CAVIAR videos a person who falls on the floor or rests in a chair stays inactive for at least $\mathit{54}$ frames.
+Consequently LTAR recognises \immobile\ if, among other things, a person stays inactive for at least $\mathit{54}$ frames.
+There are situations, however, in which a person stays inactive for more than $\mathit{54}$ frames and has not fallen on the floor or sat in a chair: people watching a fight, or just staying inactive waiting for someone.
 It is in those situations that we have the FP concerning \immobile.
-We expect that in longer videos recording actual behaviours (as opposed to the staged behaviours of the CAVIAR videos) a person falling on the floor or resting in a chair would be inactive longer than a person staying inactive while standing.
-In this case we could increase the threshold for the duration of inactive behaviour in the definition of \immobile, thus potentially reducing the number of FP concerning \immobile.